creativemindsplugins/cm-map-locations/readme.md

 * Display all places on a page with one map.
 * Lets user view all their shared locations in a dashboard, create new places or control the state of amazing places.
 * Add pictures/videos for each location.
+* Support searching locations by keywords in description or title.
+* Support basic shortcodes.
+* Define what to display on the location page.
+* Setup Wizard helps configure the plugin quickly and easily.

 </details>